Data Centre Water Treatment Principles

 Kremesti Environmental has designed training courses to help designers and operators of water treatment systems on data centres to achieve maximum efficiency and minimal downtime.

-Figure 1.: Softeners, Active Carbon Filters, Ozone Dosing Systems, Reverse Osmosis Skid as part of a data centre water treatment project for a Dutch Data Centre
+Figure 1.: Softeners, Active Carbon Filters, Ozone Dosing Systems, Reverse Osmosis Skid as part of a data centre water treatment project in Holland

 Environmental Impact